CMDY Summary

 Protect

-We measure a funds ability to protect on against stock market declines by comparing various downside specific risk measures.
+We measure a funds ability to protect against stock market declines by comparing various downside specific risk measures.
 Max drawdown is the largest decline for the security while the Ulcer Index quantifies both the depth and breath of all drawdowns.
 We also look at downside volatility and beta, both of which are measured relative to the S&P 500.

 Perform